-An on-the-job injury can be a frightening experience, not only for the employee, but also for his or her family.
+An on-the-job injury can be a frightening experience, not only for the employee but also for their family.
 Work-related injuries often mean that an employee cannot return to work in a timely manner—if at all—leaving an employee with no source of income.

 What Is Workers’ Compensation?

 Injured workers must report their injury to their employer, preferably in writing, within 90 days of the accident.
-In turn, the employer must ensure that you receive medical attention and notify the insurance company of the injury.
+In turn, the employer must ensure you receive medical attention and notify the insurance company of the injury.
 The insurance company then notifies the South Carolina Workers’ Compensation Commission.

 Who Is Eligible to Receive Workers’ Compensation?

 A large portion of employees working in South Carolina may find themselves potentially eligible for workers’ compensation benefits.
 Generally, an employee is eligible if they fall under the following criteria:

 - Employees who are injured while working or who develop an illness related to their employment conditions in the workplace environment.

 - Employees whose injury or illness occurred or was caused in the workplace or was related to the work.

 - Employees working for companies with four or more employees.